vercel/next.js/packages/next/README.md

 **Note: Dynamic pages are prefetched in the background for maximum performance.**

-> A dynamic page is page that uses `getInitialProps`.
+> A dynamic page is a page that uses `getInitialProps`.

 Client-side routing behaves exactly like the browser: